 Research

-Our overarching goal is to explore and understand the mechanisms and consequences of landscape spatial pattern formation, especially in the type of landscapes where biological and physical processes strongly interact (e.g., biogeomorphic landscapes).
+Our overarching goal is to explore and understand the mechanisms and consequences of landscape spatial patterns, including their mechanisms, consequences, and feedbacks.
+We are especially interested in the type of landscapes where biological and physical processes strongly interact (e.g., biogeomorphic landscapes).
 To do so, we use and develop mathematical models, results of which are then compared with data from remote sensing, global databases, or field and experimental measurements.

 Here are some themes we currently work on:

-Spatial Self-organization of Vascular Plants - Biological Soil Crust Communities in Drylands.
-As environmental changes have pushed ecosystems worldwide towards their limits, there has emerged a growing need to predict impending responses of ecosystems to external pressures.
+Vegetation Spatial Patterns in Global Drylands.
+As environmental changes have pushed ecosystems worldwide towards their limits, there has emerged a growing need to predict responses of ecosystems to external pressures.
 Prior work suggests that large-scale spatial patterns found in many ecosystems change in a predictable way when approaching a tipping point.
 Spatial patterns hence can be employed as harbingers of imminent whole ecosystem change.
 Drylands, as a spatially patchy ecosystem that is globally important yet sensitive to climate change, have been used as pivotal systems in developing such a theory.
 With increased aridity, the theory predicts that dryland vegetation patterns shift from bare gaps in homogenous vegetation to labyrinthine or striped vegetation cover, then to a spotty pattern, before they catastrophically shift to a bare state.
-Vegetation patterns conforming to these predictions, however, are limited to a only small area of drylands globally.
-This is likely because all current dryland pattern formation models neglect a significant component of the system—biological soil crusts (biocrusts).
+Vegetation patterns conforming to these predictions, however, are limited to a only small area of drylands globally!
+This is likely because all current dryland pattern formation models neglect a significant component of the system — biological soil crusts (biocrusts).

-Effects of Environmental Change on Microbial Self-organized Patterns in Antarctic Lakes.
+Effects of Environmental Change on Microbial Spatial Structures in Antarctic Lakes.
 Beneath permanent ice and meters of liquid water in many Antarctic lakes reside structurally complex arrays of spatially self-organized microbial mats.
 Changing climate has already begun to transform these unique ecosystems in ways not yet understood.
 Will benthic communities respond to environmental changes linearly and gradually, or abruptly and catastrophically?
-If the latter, nonlinear responses might lead to sudden eradication of these unique systems, found nowhere else on Earth, and with it the opportunity to pursue research questions that cannot be addressed elsewhere.
 Using existing datasets on spatial structure of benthic communities from 37 sites on the floor of Antarctic Lake Vanda, collaborating with Dr. Dawn Sumner in the Department of Earth and Planetary Sciences at UC Davis, we will apply recent theories from Spatial Ecology to investigate the mechanisms that give rise to spatial patterns of pinnacles formed by benthic microbes (funded by NSF-OPP).
 We address two questions: (1) What are the morphological and spatial patterns of pinnacles and how do they vary over developmental stages, along environment gradients, and from 2013 to 2023?
 And (2) what mechanisms give rise to the geometry of individual pinnacles and their spatial distribution?
 These questions will be addressed by integrating existing datasets, spatial pattern analyses, Bayesian statistical models, and process-based numerical models.
 These models will allow us to better predict responses of pinnacles to environmental change.

 … and more.